vzubarieva/Parks-Lookup.Solution/README.md

 ## Setup/Installation Requirements

-- Clone this project to your desktop with the link provided on the its Github [repository](https://github.com/vzubarieva/Pierre-s-Sweet-and-Savory-Treats.Solution)
+- Clone this project to your desktop with the link provided on the its Github [repository](https://github.com/vzubarieva/Parks-Lookup.Solution)
 - Navigate to the top level of the directory
-- Create appsettings.json in Pierre-s-Sweet-and-Savory-Treats.Solution /SweetAndSavory/ directory
+- Create appsettings.json in Parks-Lookup.Solution/Park-Lookup/directory

 - Copy this code into appsettings.json, replacing YOUR_PASSWORD with your MySQL password { "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=factory;uid=root;pwd=YOUR_PASSWORD;" } }